-The members of the Socialist Party of America are entitled to an explanation for the issuance of this pamphlet by the Left Wing [Section] Group.
+The members of the Socialist Party are entitled to an explanation for the issuance of this pamphlet by the Left Wing Section.

-First of all, be it understood, we are not a secessionist movement, nor do we contemplate splitting the party.
 We are a very active and growing section of the Socialist Party which is attempting to reach the rank and file with our urgent message over the heads of the powers that be, who, through inertia or a lack of vision, cannot see the necessity for a critical analysis of the party's policies and tactics.

-The daily [official Socialist Party] press is [in the main] closed to us; therefore we cannot adequately present our side of the case.
+The official Socialist Party press is in the main closed to us; therefore we cannot adequately present our side of the case.